Elizafox/mastodon-fortune/README.md

 ## Rules for submission/PR's

 It looks like a lot, but it isn't.
 It's mostly common sense.
-We'll accept anything that follows the rules.
+We'll accept anything that follows the rules, mostly, but it's ultimately at our discretion.

 1. You may submit a PR or issue request to add quotes, or poke a maintainer directly.